Sign in →

 Cystic Fibrosis:

-CF, in the classic form, is a severe autosomal recessive disorder characterized by a varied degree of chronic obstructive lung disease and pancreatic enzyme insufficiency.
-The incidence of CF varies markedly among different populations, as does the genetic variant detection rate for the variant screening assay.
+Cystic fibrosis, in the classic form, is a severe autosomal recessive disorder characterized by a varied degree of chronic obstructive lung disease and pancreatic enzyme insufficiency.
+Since the incidence of CF varies among different populations, the genetic variant detection rates for variant screening tests also vary between different ethnic and racial groups.
 To date, over 1500 variants have been described within the gene that causes CF, named cystic fibrosis transmembrane conductance regulator (CFTR).
 The most common variant, deltaF508, accounts for approximately 67% of the variants worldwide and approximately 70% to 75% in the North American population of Northern European descent.
 Most of the remaining variants are rare, although some show a relatively higher prevalence in certain ethnic groups or in certain atypical presentations of CF such as congenital bilateral absence of the vas deferens (CBAVD).
-Genetic variants detected by this assay include the 23 variants recommended by the ACMG as well as over 450 other variants.
+Genetic variants detected by this assay include the 100 variants recommended by the ACMG as well as over 350 other variants.

 Of note, CFTR potentiator therapies may improve clinical outcomes for patients with a clinical diagnosis of CF and at least one copy of a select subset of variants.